Dr. Denelle Wallace, Dean

 PED 450 Motor Learning (3 Credits)

 Study of motor learning theories and the application of planning physical activity throughout the lifespan.
-The content will address the physiological, cognitive, social and physical aspects which affect skill acquisition, motor performance, and the teach
+The content will address the physiological, cognitive, social, and physical aspects which affect skill acquisition, motor performance, and the teaching-learning process.

 Study of motor learning theories and the application of planning physical activity throughout the lifespan.
-The content will address the physiological, cognitive, social and physical aspects which affect skill acquisition, motor performance, and the teaching-learning process.
+The content will address the physiological, cognitive, social, and physical aspects that affect skill acquisition, motor performance, and the teaching-learning process.

 PED 451 Psychological Aspects of Sports (3 Credits)

-Study of both the psychological factors that influence participation in sports and exercises and the psychological effects derived from that participation including motivation, personality, aggression, violence, and leadership through group dynamics of ex
+Study of both the psychological factors that influence participation in sports and exercises and the psychological effects derived from that participation including motivation, personality, aggression, violence, and leadership through group dynamics of exercise and well-being.

 PED 477 Physiology of Muscular Exercise (3 Credits)